microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaPolicyIdentitySecurityDefaultEnforcementPolicy.md

 ```

 ### -IsEnabled
-If set to true, Azure Active Directory security defaults are enabled for the tenant.
+If set to true, Microsoft Entra security defaults are enabled for the tenant.

 ```yaml
 Type: System.Management.Automation.SwitchParameter